fingerskier/aquarion/README.md

 ## Config Details

 `remote` ~ the URL of the remote server from which to download the app.

 `timeout` ~ number of seconds after which the download attempt is cancelled.

 `getCredentials` ~ for HTTP GET requests: this adds a query string; can be a string or a key/value array:
   * "val=1234"
   * ["key": "val"]

 `authHeader` ~ adds an Authorization header to the request
-  * e.g. you could auto-generate a token in this file, client runs it to install, then the token is invalidated whenever you want
+  * e.g. you could auto-generate a token in this file, client runs it to install, then the token is invalidated after (which is okay because `aquarion` will run locally by default after installed.)

 `basicCredentials` ~ for HTTP Basic auth: this adds the appropriate header
   * this will override prior more general Auth header